-As a result of our financial planning in 2015/16 and by progressing planned savings in 2016/17 we are able to use the healthier flat rate settlement from Defra for the period 2016-2020 (with 1.72% inflation proofing) to invest into delivering our Corporate Strategy priorities.
-This includes addressing the implications of the new living wage and supporting our programmes of development of:
+As a result of our financial planning in 2015/16 and by progressing planned savings from 2016/17 onwards we are able to continue to use the healthier flat rate settlement from Defra for the period 2016-2020 (with 1.72% inflation proofing) to invest into delivering our Corporate Strategy priorities.

+This includes addressing the implications of the new living wage and supporting our programmes of:

-- Developing the knowledge and expertise of the organisation - Developing our commercial programme and our capability to deliver this - Developing and enhancing the way we work with communities and partners - Ensuring our asset portfolio is at a standard fit for the Corporate Strategy in terms of maintenance, environmental performance and visitor experience
+- Developing the knowledge and expertise of the organisation - Developing our commercial programme and our capability to deliver this - Developing and enhancing the way we work with communities and partners - Ensuring our asset portfolio is at a standard fit for the Corporate Strategy in terms of maintenance, environmental performance and visitor experience.

-Our annual Performance and Business Plan
+Our annual Business Plan

-Our Plan that follows sets out:
+Our Business Plan that follows sets out:

-- Our achievements in 2015-16 highlighting our many successes but also addressing where we have performed below our targets and how that impacts on our 2016/17 work. - Our Priority Actions that we want to achieve by the end of the first year of our 2016-2019 Corporate Strategy.
+The priority actions that we want to achieve by the end of our 2016-2019 Corporate Strategy.
 These are high level actions supported by performance measures and targets, service plans and individual work programmes - reflecting that we will work as one team and one organisation to achieve our collective ambitions.